 Test, test, test…

-We think it’s impossible to get a true representation of a paint colour by just looking at a screen or colour chart.
-Our best advice is to get some tester pots of paint and try them out on large pieces of cardboard.
+I think it’s impossible to get a true representation of a paint colour by just looking at a screen or colour chart.
+My best advice is to get some tester pots of paint and try them out on large pieces of cardboard.
 Cut the cardboard down so it’s at least A4 in size and apply three coats of your chosen paint.
 Tack the cardboard cut-outs to different places in the room and see how you feel about the colour throughout the day.
 Don’t rush to make a decision, mull it over for a few days and get advice from family and friends, too.
-For example, we love Dulux’s Colour of the Year 2019, Spiced Honey shown here in this living room space.
+For example, I love Dulux’s Colour of the Year 2019, Spiced Honey shown here in this living room space.
 However, in a room with little light, for example, it may not look quite so gorgeous.

 If you’re still struggling to select a shade, take a peek at Valspar and their paint mixing service.
 Using a unique colour matching technology, they claim to be able to recreate any colour that the eye can see.
 Just take a colour sample in and hey presto!
 They can also provide you with a £3 tester pot so you can go home and experiment.